hakanilter/devveri-hive-tools/README.md

 # DevVeri Hive Tools

-The missing tools for analyzing tables and partitions in Hive
+The missing tools for managing tables and partitions in Hive

 ## Getting Started